synfonaut/Open-Directory/README.md

 * some tipping boxes don't push over on events...margin-bottom problem?
 * add to faq, how to get BSV and signup for money button

+* search page should update query string and automatically search when linked

 Think about strategies to build user base

 Weekly stats threads, chained together to show growth